Bourn Brook flows from Caxton in Cambridgeshire down to Byron’s Pool in Granchester, where it joins the River Cam.

 You can also find out more about Bourn brook from our local contact Ruth Hawksley at [email protected] or 01954 713533.

-From time to time Bourn brook is liable to flooding, most notably in 2001, though nowadays not nearly as frequently or as severely as in the past.
+From time to time Bourn brook is liable to flooding, most notably in 2001, though nowadays not as frequently or as severely as in the past.
 New flood prevention systems have limited the severity of local flooding in recent years.

 A River Levels website that monitors river levels taken from the Environment Agency database also provides information about Bourn brook as well as flood alerts.